yoannfleurydev/dotfiles/README.md

 ## Purpose

-Config files used by many softwares on UNIX systems.
+Configuration files used by many softwares on UNIX systems.
 Use at your own risk.

 * editorconfig
 * git